georapbox/shuffle-letters/README.md

 | [config.step] | <code>number</code> | <code>8</code> | The number of times the characters will be shuffled before the animation ends. |
 | [config.fps] | <code>number</code> | <code>30</code> | The amount of frames per second that the animation runs. |
 | [config.onComplete] | <code>function</code> | <code>() &#x3D;&gt; void</code> | A callback function that is called when the animation of the effect is complete. |

+**Returns**: <code>function</code> - Returns a function that when called, it clears the `timeoutID` which identifies the timer created by the call to `setTimeout()` that is used internally for the shuffle effect.
+Useful for cleanup purposes, for example when you want to remove the element before the animation is completed.

 ## Usage examples